 One of the most fundamental challenges of the 21st Century is the documentation and conservation of the world's cultural and biological diversity.
-As part of a University with a strong commitment to environmental research, the Yale Peabody Museum, with its world-class collections (numbering over 12.8 million specimens and growing), is able to bring tremendous resources to bear in addressing this challenge.
-Our mission, to advance knowledge and a broad understanding of Earth's history, life and cultures has never been more important.
-Every year, our Curators and staff conduct field research on every continent while advanced technologies help us draw fresh information from specimens, some of which have been in the collections for decades.
+As part of a University with a strong commitment to environmental research, the Yale Peabody Museum, with its world-class collections (numbering over 13 million specimens and growing), is able to bring tremendous resources to bear in addressing this challenge.
+Our mission—to advance knowledge and a broad understanding of Earth's history, life and cultures—has never been more important.
+Every year, our Curators and staff conduct field research on every continent, while advanced technologies help us draw fresh information from specimens, some of which have been in the collections for decades.
 Our educational activities inspire people, especially children, with a love for the natural and cultural world and an appreciation of its importance to human health and wellbeing.

-As spring finally arrives we are celebrating our emergence from record-breaking snowfalls with Echoes of Egypt: Conjuring the Land of the Pharaohs, our fabulous new temporary exhibition, reflecting 2,000 years of fascination with ancient Egypt.
-Echoes of Egypt brings together art from all Yale’s major libraries and museums, as well as important loans from institutions in the United States and around the world – a unique opportunity not to be missed!
+Throughout 2013, we are celebrating the influence of ancient Egyptian culture with Echoes of Egypt: Conjuring the Land of the Pharaohs, our fabulous new temporary exhibition.
+Reflecting 2,000 years of fascination with ancient Egypt, Echoes of Egypt brings together art from all of Yale’s major libraries and museums, as well as important loans from institutions in the United States and around the world.
+Echoes of Egypt is on view now for a limited engagement – a unique and unprecedented opportunity not to be missed!

-A smaller temporary exhibition, accompanied by a special lecture and performance on May 1, celebrates a very different sort of emergence – that of the 17-year cicada, which will appear in huge numbers in early summer in certain Connecticut hotspots.
-This exhibition, featuring Peabody specimens dating to 1843 and new video footage, will tell the story of this remarkable phenomenon.
+A smaller temporary exhibition celebrates a very different sort of emergence – that of the 17-year cicada, which appeared in huge numbers in certain Connecticut hotspots.
+Return of the 17-Year Cicadas! features Peabody specimens dating to 1843 and dramatic new video footage, telling the story of this amazing species and its remarkable life cycle.
 Together with our popular summer camp programs, it will keep the Museum buzzing throughout the summer.

 Engaging Our Communities | Download the report here [PDF 2.1 MB]